What are Strike Options?

 Example 5 - Your Short position is automatically closed profitably at expiry

-With reference to Example 4, if ETH’s market price at contract expiration is US$1,620 — lower than the strike price of the contracts you sold, which means your prediction is correct — then the final amount you will receive is calculated based on the following formula:
+With reference to Example 4, if ETH’s indicative price at contract expiration is US$1,620 — lower than the strike price of the contracts you sold, which means your prediction is correct — then the final amount you will receive is calculated based on the following formula:

 (Contract Payout - Exchange Fee - Technology Fee) * No. of Contracts Traded